act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 [focused]: https://html.spec.whatwg.org/#focused 'Definition of focused'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
 [section of content]: #section-of-content 'Definition of section of content'
+[section of repeated content]: #section-of-repeated-content 'Definition of section of repeated content'
 [semantic role]: #semantic-role 'Definition of semantic role'
 [visible]: #visible 'Definition of visible'
 [html web page]: #web-page-html 'Definition of web page (HTML)'